alexytlee/avaxsnipe/README.md

 - Please check that you have enough AVAX in your wallet to afford sniping new tokens.
 If you don’t the bot will not work.
 - Please be careful when editing the config.json file.
 If you delete a comma or quotation mark etc. the bot will not work and throw an error.
-- To launch the bot, run the ‘launchAVAXTokenSniper.bat’.
-The bot should then open in a cmd window and load.
-- Don’t left click in the cmd window as it will enable select mode and stop the output (you will see ‘Select’ in the title).
-If this happens right click your mouse to deselect it.

 FAQs